nning/protonutils/README.md

 * Download latest and older [Proton-GE][1] releases
 * Download latest and older [Luxtorpeda][3] releases
 * Clean-up unused compatibility tools automatically
-* Search for app ID by name
+* Search for app ID of game in your library by name
 * Print or open compatdata and install directories by game name
   (handy of you want to mess with savegames or mods, for example)
 * Update assigned compatibility tool for one or more games
 * Clean-up unused `compatdata` directories

-The commands `list`, `appid`, `compatdata`, `installdir`, and `compattool` do only work with (non-native) games that either have an explicit Proton/CompatTool mapping or have been started at least once with Proton.

 ## Download Binary